 In case you have questions concerning the specific arrangements at one of EuroTechPostdoc2 partners, you can contact the local programme manager directly.

-The information on this page is for the 2022 call, the second and all call within the EuroTechPostdoc2 programme.
-There will be no future calls within EuroTechPostdoc2.
+The information on this page is from previous calls, which are already closed.
+There will be no future calls within the EuroTechPostdoc2 programme.

 The fellowship consists of a monthly salary for the postdoctoral researcher based on the salary scale of the Host Institution and is granted for a period of twenty-four (24) months, and a dedicated Career development and research budget (up to €8,000) and Collaboration and travel budget (up to €6,000) related to the project.

 The monthly salary is among others dependent on the Host Institution.
 Below, we therefore mention the minimum gross salary per institution.
 The actual salary will be based on the experience and qualifications of each admitted postdoctoral researcher.